ekrell/auto_label_images/README.md

 - The textbox is located in the bottom-left corner.
 - There are 2 scripts:
   - `add_btmleft_image_text.py`: a generic script for adding the textbox to a single image.
-  - `auto_label_by_filename.sh`: a NOT generic script for labeling a batch of images in a directory based on their filename.
+  - `auto_label_by_filename.bash`: a NOT generic script for labeling a batch of images in a directory based on their filename.

 I created these scripts to add information to photos of dishes from restaurants.
 Specifically, I am exploring the world of Asian cuisine and created this system for a photo album where each